darde/react-native-sidemenu/README.md

 ### Project Structure
 Basically, this is a default React Native boilerplate created by the command line `react-native init react-native-sidemenu`.
 The core of the template is in the `app` folder:
 You can modify the menu items in the `app/Navigation/routes.js` file.
 You can also change the _Overflow Menu Items_ navigation in the `app/Navigation/Toolbar/index.js` file.
+All the screens are located in the `app/Views` folder.

 ### License
 This project is licenced under the [MIT License][mit].